5T33Z0/Clover-Crate/ACPI/README.md

 ### FixShutdown

-A condition is added to the `_PTS` (prepare to slwwp) method: if argument = 5 (shutdown), then no other action is required.
+A condition is added to the `_PTS` (prepare to sleep) method: if argument = 5 (shutdown), then no other action is required.
 Strange, why?
 Nevertheless, there is repeated confirmation of the effectiveness of this patch for ASUS boards, maybe for others, too.
 Some `DSDT` already have such a check, in which case such a fix should be disabled.
 If `SuspendOverride` = `true` is set in the config, then this fix will be extended by arguments 3 and 4.
 That is, going to sleep (Suspend).
 On the other hand, if `HaltEnabler` = `true`, then this patch is probably no longer needed.

 ### FixUSB